FAIRplus/the-fair-cookbook/content/recipes/findability/registeringDatasets.md

 This [Wikidata:Introduction](https://www.wikidata.org/wiki/Wikidata:Introduction) describes the principle ideas and data model that will make this recipe easier to follow.

-Importantly, Wikidata allows the dataset to be used as reference in Wikidata to support statements.
-For example, if the dataset contains a logP value, then this logP value can be associated to the compound in Wikidata with a statement, with the dataset itself as reference.
+Importantly, registering a dataset in Wikidata allows it to be used as reference to support other Wikidata statements (existing or newly created ones) .
+For example, if the dataset contains a `logP` value, then this logP value can be associated to the compound in Wikidata with a statement, with the dataset itself as reference.
 <!-- TODO: add screenshot of example -->